 • StopIGM.org / Zwischengeschlecht.org is an international intersex human rights NGO based in Switzerland, working to end IGM practices and other human rights violations perpetrated on intersex people, according to its motto, "Human Rights for Hermaphrodites, too!"
-According to its charter, StopIGM.org works to support persons concerned seeking redress and justice and regularly reports to relevant UN treaty bodies, often in collaboration with local intersex persons and organisations, substantially contributing to the so far 42 Treaty body Concluding Observations recognising IGM as a serious human rights violation.
+4 According to its charter, 5 StopIGM.org works to support persons concerned seeking redress and justice and regularly reports to relevant UN treaty bodies, often in collaboration with local intersex persons and organisations, 6 substantially contributing to the so far 48 Treaty body Concluding Observations recognising IGM as a serious human rights violation.7

-Since 2018, StopIGM.org has critically followed Portugal's legislative initiatives aimed at combatting IGM practices, 6 resulting in the current insufficient legislation.
+Since 2018, StopIGM.org has critically followed Portugal's legislative initiatives aimed at combatting IGM practices, 8 resulting in the current insufficient legislation against IGM.
+Based on our 2019 Intersex NGO Report, CRC recognised IGM in Portugal as a harmful practice (CRC/C/PRT/CO/5-6, para 28(b)).